 |Home Downloads Feedback Comparison Theoretical Documentation Contact|

-The "typedef" declaration in the C and C++ languages is a context sensitive issue.
+The "typedef" declaration in the C and C++ languages is a context-sensitive issue.
 This cannot be solved by upgrading from LALR(1) to LR(1) or LR(k).
-It requires making use of a symbol table while parsing and this allows even an LALR(1) parser to handle this context sensitive issue.
+It requires making use of a symbol table while parsing and this is how an LRSTAR parser handles the context-sensitive issue.
 LRSTAR has this feature built into the grammar notation, making life easy for a user.

 DFA Compressed Matrix

 A DFA lexer is a finite-state automata.
 DFA is the fastest recognition algorithm for reading characters and forming the tokens of your language.
 DFA's work fine for most programming languages.
 You may include the keywords of your language in the lexical grammar which makes keyword recognition as fast as possible.
 The data structure created by DFA is a compressed-matrix.
 Our tests show that DFA lexers are almost twice the speed of flex lexers and nearly the same size.